Why we can’t sleep during night ?

 TREATMENT

-• If you woks in 2 or more shifts Take regular breaks and minimize the frequency of shift changes
+- If you work in 2 or more shifts, take regular breaks and minimize the frequency of shift changes

-• Listening to sounds around you is a great way to distract your mind from any nagging thoughts and ease yourself to sleep.
+- Listening to sounds around you is a great way to distract your mind from any nagging thoughts and help you to sleep.
 The best sounds to listen to are white noise or some relaxing music (binaural beats in particular).

-• You can improve sleep time by improving your daily time habbits.
+- You can improve sleep time by improving your daily habits.

 Your sleep diary should include:

-1. what time you went to bed and woke up
+- What time did you go to bed and wake up

-3. a record of time you spent awake and what you did (“got up, had a glass of milk, and meditated” for example)
+- a record of time you spent awake and what you did (“got up, had a glass of milk, and meditated,” for example)

 At the point when to call a specialist

-On the off chance that you’ve attempted an assortment of self improvement cures without progress, plan a meeting with a rest master or approach your family specialist for a referral to a rest facility, particularly if:
+On the off chance that you’ve attempted an assortment of self-improvement techniques without progress, plan a meeting with a rest expert or approach your family specialist for a referral to a rest facility, particularly if:

-Your fundamental rest issue is daytime drowsiness and self improvement hasn’t improved your manifestations.
+Your fundamental rest issue is daytime drowsiness, and self-improvement hasn’t improved your symptoms.

-You here and there nod off at wrong occasions, for example, while talking, strolling, or eating.
+You nod off here and there at the wrong occasions, for example, while talking, strolling, or eating.

-Give your specialist however much supporting data as could be expected, including data from your rest journal.
+Give your specialist as much supporting data as could be expected, including data from your rest journal.